 - Juniperus virginiana var. silicicola (Small) E. Murray (syn.
 Sabina silicicola (Small), Juniperus silicicola (Small) L.H.Bailey) is known as southern or sand juniper/red-cedar.
 Habitat is along the Atlantic and Gulf coasts from North Carolina, south to central Florida and west to southeast Texas.
-Cones are smaller, 3–4 mm; scale leaves are blunt at apex and the bark is orange-brown.
+Cones are smaller, at 0.12 to 0.16 inch ( 3 – 4 mm); scale leaves are blunt at apex and the bark is orange-brown in color.
 It is treated by some authors at the lower rank of variety, while others treat it as a distinct species.

 Description.
-Eastern Red-cedar is a densely branched, slow-growing evergreen coniferous species of tree that may never become more than a bush on poor soil, but ordinarily grows to mature heights of 15 to 60 feet (5 – 20 m) or rarely to 90 feet (27 m) tall, with a short trunk, 12 to 40 inches (30 – 100 cm) or rarely to 70 inches (170 cm) in diameter at breast height.
-The oldest tree reported, from Missouri, was 795 years old.
+Eastern red-cedar is a densely branched, slow-growing evergreen coniferous species of tree that may never become more than a bush on poor soil, but ordinarily grows to mature heights of 15 to 60 feet (5 – 20 m) or rarely to 90 feet (27 m) tall, with a short trunk, 12 to 40 inches (30 – 100 cm) or rarely to 70 inches (170 cm) in diameter at breast height.
+One of the oldest reported trees, from Missouri, was 795 years old.

 - Bark is reddish-brown, fibrous, and peels off in narrow strips.